Giving light a new twist with standard optical fibres: rainbow Archimedean spiral emission: Supplementary

 \subsection{Spiral emission from singlemode fibre and from laser pointer}

-The objective of this section is to demonstrate, both experimentally and numerically, spiral emission from an SMF.
-Fig.\ref{spiralSMF}a schematically illustrates the input coupling condition.
+The objective of this section is to demonstrate, both experimentally and numerically, that spiral emission from a singlemode fiber (SMF) only occurs when injecting the beam inside the cladding.
+Fig.~\ref{spiralSMF}a schematically illustrates the input coupling condition.
 The laser beam is offset by about 45 $\mu$m with respect to the fibre axis, with $\vartheta=1.5^{\circ}$ and $\varphi=45^{\circ}$.
-Figures \ref{spiralSMF}b,c show the far-field image at the output of a 2 cm long SMF, as obtained either experimentally or numerically, under the same conditions.
+Figs.~\ref{spiralSMF}b,c show the far-field image at the output of a 2 cm long SMF, as obtained either experimentally or numerically, under the same conditions.
 The wavelength and the pulse duration were kept at 1030 nm and 180 fs, respectively, while the input peak power was 0.1 MW, and the repetition rate was 50 kHz.
 As can be seen from these images, even in the case of a singlemode core it is possible to generate spiral emission out of the fibre, by suitably coupling the incoming laser beam with the fibre cladding.
-Additionally, in Fig.\ref{spiralSMF}d we report the far-field image from GRIN MMFs, using a commercial laser pointer.
+Additionally, in Fig.~\ref{spiralSMF}d we report the far-field image from GRIN MMFs, using a commercial laser pointer.